-We wanted to create a space where the voice of the customer is heard, not just in a Call Center echo chamber but out here, out loud, where everyone can judge a company’s services not just on their advertising, but on the results.
+CONSUMERIZIM was founded in 2012 by Joe Ruzvidzo, an ordinary citizen fed up with shoddy service.
+He wanted to create a space where the voice of the customer is heard, not just in a Call Center echo chamber but out here, out loud, where everyone can judge a company’s services not just on their advertising, but on the results.

-The goal is not to vilify, but to enable those companies with either service or perception problems to try and bring themselves to account, to demonstrate to the paying public that it’s not just about the bottom line – it’s about the front line.
-It’s how WE are treated, from the reception desk or automated switchboard, all the way through to the upper echelons of corporate management.
+The goal is not to vilify, but to enable those companies with either service or perception problems to try and bring themselves to account; to demonstrate to the paying public that it’s not just about the bottom line – it’s about the front line.
+It’s how consumers are treated, from the reception desk or automated switchboard, all the way through to the upper echelons of corporate management.